Space is a global industry and relies on strong international partnerships

 On this page:

-Our space partnerships are supported by initiatives and programs related to space exploration, science, commercial collaborations, and trade and investment opportunities.
+Our key partnerships are supported by initiatives and programs related to space exploration, science, commercial collaborations, and trade and investment opportunities.
 Through the Agency, we also negotiate treaty-level agreements and broker deals with other space nations.

 United States

 Australia's long-standing partnership with the US sees us play host to the largest number of NASA tracking stations outside the United States including the Canberra Deep Space Communication Complex, managed and operated by CSIRO on behalf of NASA.
-CSIRO's Murriyang (Parkes) Radio Telescope also brought the Apollo 11 Moon landing to the world.
-Today, we back our national space sector to develop capabilities to support NASA's space exploration programs such as Artemis.

 India